dmarcisovska/CS361_Microservice/README.md

 ## Prerequisites
 - **Node.js** installed on your system
-- ZeroMQ installed on your project
+- ZeroMQ installed on your project - use command npm install zeromq

 ## Installation